 At the Extraordinary General Shareholders' Meeting held on November 27, 2023, the Shareholders agreed to carry out an issue of non-preferred, non-convertible subordinated capital obligations of the Bank, obtaining authorization from the CNBV for their issuance through official letter 153/5758/2023.
-Through the issuance record dated November 30, 2023, the issuance of subordinated obligations was carried out through a public offer for 12,000,000 subordinated obligations.
+Through an issuance act dated November 30, 2023, the issuance of subordinated obligations was carried out through a public offer for 12,000,000 subordinated obligations.
 The Issuer did not exercise the over-allotment right, with a nominal value of \$100.00 pesos each, which accrue interest at a TIIE rate for up to 28 days, this issuance is not guaranteed, the interest payment period is every 28 days and its maturity will be in November 2033.
 This issuance was for \$1,200.
 The proportion of the authorized amount of subordinated obligations to the issued amount was 47%.
 The authorized program is for a total amount of \$2,550.

-At the end of the first quarter of 2024, the subordinated debenture program had a balance of 3,353.7 billion pesos.
+At the end of the second quarter of 2024, the subordinated obligations program has a balance of 3,356.9 million pesos.